rnepal2/rnepal2/README.md

 ----

 Below are some of my projects.
-I welcome your feedback/question.
+I welcome any feedback/question.